 Well, this principle is a lot like investment horizons.
 There are three basic types of investment horizons which we will get into, momentarily.
 But for now, let’s examine what an investment horizon is.
 Basically, investment horizons are a means of stating how long you have to wait for a return on your investment.
 I’ve discussed these, briefly, before but a young individual investor is typically going to have a much longer investment horizon than the small business owner that is nearing retirement.
 The primary reason for this is that the younger investor has a longer time for the market to rebound and recoup any losses he may encounter.

 I hope that this has cleared the air, so to speak, on risk tolerance and investment horizons.
-Now that you understand the difference between risk tolerance and risk capacity, I invite you to take a free risk assessment then reach out to me when you are through.
-I will have a CFP in our organization to review your results and offer help to your particular situation.
+Now that you understand the difference between risk tolerance and risk capacity, reach out to our team.
 As I always say, life is hard.
 Life is complicated, but with the right knowledge, investing can at least be financially simple.

 Be sure to get the most out of Investing by following the Personal Finance for the Business Owner series.